Catalog of Titles

 Milo de Angelis, BETWEEN THE BLAST FURNACES AND THE DIZZINESS: A Selection of Poems 1970-1999.
 Poems of startling imagery, oblique references and disorientation in the midst of machines.
 Translated by Emanuel di Pasquale.

 Alfredo de Palchi, NIHIL.
-A profound book of poetry and prose in which the author imaginatively floats down the river of his youth, the Adige, describing scenes of beauty and horror, and commenting upon them.
-Each section of Nihil leads to more remote reaches of human experience and understanding.
+A wholly original book of poetry and prose in which the author imaginatively floats down the river of his youth, the Adige, and describes scenes of beauty and horror, com¬ment¬ing upon them.
+The river leads to memories, time and space; the forward motion to more extreme reaches of human experience; and the mood to a more powerful rage against cruelty, viciousness and death.
 Translated, with a preface, by John Taylor.

 Alfredo de Palchi, PARADIGM: New and Selected Poems 19472009.
 The lifework of the poet in one volume, containing complete texts or large portions thereof of seven original collections.
 Translated by Sonia Raiziss and other outstanding translators; selected, edited and introduced by John Taylor.